 The Gold Coast suburb of Nerang is shedding its down-market image with a host of new apartments in the pipeline, making it Australia’s second fastest apartment boom suburb with a 12-month increase of 39%.

-Bankwest general manager broker sales Stewart Saunders said while the rest of the country was experiencing huge declines in medium density housing, Nerang was continuing a long term trend towards apartment living.
+Bankwest general manager broker sales Stewart Saunders said while the rest of the country was experiencing huge declines in medium density housing, Nerang was continuing a long-term trend towards apartment living.

-“Over the 12 months to March this year three quarters, almost 80 percent of all housing approvals in Nerang were for medium density housing.”
+“Over the 12 months to March this year three quarters, almost 80 per cent of all housing approvals in Nerang were for medium density housing.”
 Mr Saunders said.

 “I have lived in Nerang for the past 14 years after I moved here from Sydney and I think it has evolved a bit like Redfern,” he said.
 “No one wanted to touch it in the past but now a lot of new developments have started springing up.
-There is a new Red Rooster, service station and a golfing and tennis academy KDV Sport and these have given the place a modern facelift.”
+There is a new Red Rooster, a service station and a golfing and tennis academy KDV Sport and these have given the place a modern facelift.”

 He said Nerang’s location and infrastructure were driving interest.